 A Watering Can

 If your area doesn't receive the amount of rain your plants need, you'll need to regularly water them to keep them healthy and happy.
-While a spray attachment on a hose will do the trick, there is nothing more handy than being able to lug water around in a can.
+While a spray attachment on a hose will do the trick, there is nothing handier than being able to lug water around in a can.

 Get a watering can with a rose attachment.
 This allows you to pour water out in a gentle shower, which is a necessity for more delicate plants.

 A handheld cultivator is something like a miniature tiller.
-It's great for pulling out weeds, aerating soil, and is especially handing for pulling up roots.
+It's great for pulling out weeds, aerating the soil, and is especially handy for pulling up roots.

 A cultivator is also useful for digging up small patches for planting seeds.
 I use my cultivator for planting carrots and radishes and for pulling up roots.

 Gloves will protect your hand from scrapes, scratches, and from getting dirt under your fingernails.
 When digging in the dirt, you're bound to touch a bug or two.
 Gloves will help you avoid being bitten.

 Raspberries, blackberries, and gooseberries (which I've grown in the past) all have sharp thorns.
 Even cucumbers have these tiny, sharp bits on them!
 I make sure to put on a pair of gloves before doing any gardening.
 Plus, they allow me to keep my hands soft!

 A gardener needs to be able to haul things around the yard, whether its plants, dirt, or even gardening tools.
 A wheelbarrow is a fantastic tool for moving things around the yard, but they can be pricey.

 A bucket can really help if you don't have access to a wheelbarrow.
 You won't be able to haul as much, but being able to carry anything around is the key to a successful garden.